-At the beginning of each academic year, class teachers (in consultation with the learners) will establish the classroom rules and expectations our school we use lots of ways to recognise and reward good behaviour choices or examples of following our core values of respect, responsibility, compassion and courage (see more details below).
+At the beginning of each academic year, class teachers (in consultation with the learners) will establish the classroom rules and expectations (this is how we do it here).
+In our school we use lots of ways to recognise and reward good behaviour choices or examples of following our core values of respect, responsibility, compassion and courage (see more details below).